maxadamo/dns-checker/README.md

 This application checks the local DNS and optionally consul and serves the status through a Web page.

+What problems tries to solve this application?
+UDP can't be easily checked.
+I run a check and report it through HTTP status code.

-It should be run as daemon and it can to be used in conjunction with your UDP load-balancer or you can also use this application from Nagios, Sensu and issue a simple HTTP check.
+This application runs as a daemon on the same machine running the DNS and it can to be used in conjunction with your UDP load-balancer to check the status of your DNS.

+You can also use it from Nagios, Sensu and issue a simple HTTP check.

 ## Compiling the program